 4. Enjoy a night promenade inside the Ringstrasse (historic center of Vienna)

 Night time in Vienna is magical with all the pedestrian zones inside the Ringstrasse.
 If you are into window shopping, beautiful architecture and attractions all lit up at night-time, then walking along these pedestrian only areas are a fun way to enjoy the evening.
-Along these areas are many open air cafes and restaurants, just perfect for a nice meal, people watching or taking in a nice snack or dessert.
+Along these areas are many open air cafes and restaurants, just perfect for a nice meal, people watching or taking in a nice snack or dessert like an Austrian punch cake .
 This goes on late into the evening so all the pedestrian zones are quite festive and fun to explore in the early to late evening time frame.
 I just did a wonderful post about touring various areas of the historic center of Vienne, you can check out my post here.